phpbb/phpbb/tests/RUNNING_TESTS.md

 Functional tests test software the way a user would.
 They simulate a user browsing the website, but they do these steps in an automated way. phpBB allows you to write such tests.
-This document will tell you how.

 Running
 =======